thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

   backstory: <TEXT_DESCRIBING_THE_BACKSTORY_OF_THE_AGENT>
 ```

+There are other properties beside the role, goal, and backstory we can give to our agents, but these are the ones required by CrewAI's framework...

-This way of outlining system configuration is extremely common in programming and is called YAML format...
+FYI: This way of outlining configuration is extremely common in programming and is called YAML format...

-YAML allows you to specify key-value pairs that can be nested as well as lists...
+YAML allows you to specify key-value pairs of information that can be nested at various levels...

-In the context of a .yaml file, the `>` is called a "folded block" symbol and it allows you to write your text on multiple lines instead of one big, long line
+In the context of a .yaml file, the `>` (angled bracket-like) character is called a "folded block" symbol.
+This character allows you to write the value associated with a key or property on multiple lines instead of one big, long line

 The way we connect this `agents.yaml` config to our crew in the `crew.py` file is like this...

-Inside `crew.py` you can see we have what is a called a "class"...

-A class in the context of programming is a blueprint for creating things.

-To use another cooking analogy...

-Imagine a recipe for making an amazing dish.
-The recipe tells us the ingredients and steps needed to make the dish, but it’s not the actual dish - it's just the instructions for how to make it.

-Similarly, a "class" defines the ingredients and components of code.
-When we pass a class to the interpreter of a particular programming language, for example the Python interpreter, we get runnable code that is based on the blueprint outlined in the class

 ```
 @agent